Intersex (biology): Mammals

-Intersex can occur in mammals such as pigs, with it being estimated that 0.1% to 1.4% of pigs are intersex.
+It is estimated that 0.1% to 1.4% of pigs are intersex.
 In Vanuatu, Narave pigs are sacred intersex pigs that are found on Malo Island.
 An analysis of Narave pig mitochondrial DNA by Lum et al. (2006) found that they are descended from Southeast Asian pigs.

 Female spotted hyenas have a pseudo-penis which led to a myth that they are hermaphroditic.

 In cattle, a freemartin is the infertile female twin of a bull.
-Freemartins have both XX and XY chromosomes, non-functional ovaries, and exhibit masculine behavior.
+Freemartins have both XX and XY chromosomes, non-functional ovaries, and exhibit masculine behavior, due to anti-Müllerian hormone affecting sexual development.

-At least six different mole species have an adaption where by the female mole has an ovotestis, "a hybrid organ made up of both ovarian and testicular tissue.
+At least six different mole species have an adaption where the female mole has an ovotestis, "a hybrid organ made up of both ovarian and testicular tissue.
 The evolved purpose of this adoption is to give them an extra dose of testosterone to make them just as muscular and aggressive as male moles".
 Only the ovarian part of the ovotestis is reproductively functional.

 Intersexuality in humans is relatively rare.
 Depending on the definition, the prevalence of intersex among humans has been reported to range around a figure of 0.018%.